 - Behavioral tests: These tests are used to understand the behavioral characteristics of a candidate.
 It helps in understanding the skills required for the job in depth.

-Psychometric tests are a broad term while cognitive tests are a sub-category of psychometric tests itself.
+Psychometric tests are a broad term while cognitive tests are a sub-category of themselves.

 Psychometric tests are used to measure a variety of skills and personality traits of the candidates.